From all of us at Miracle Acres Tree Farm, have a Merry, MERRY Christmas and a BLESSED New Year!

 Cut your own Christmas trees $75 each.

-Fresh-Cut NH Christmas trees priced as marked.
+Fresh-Cut NH Christmas trees $75 each.

-Tree netting available for $2 per tree.
+Tree netting available for $3 per tree.

 We are a family owned and operated farm in Milford, New Hampshire.
 We are dedicated to maintaining our New Hampshire heritage in farming.
 We make our products with just the right mix of technology, tradition and old fashion ingenuity.
 We still make our pure Maple Syrup the old fashion way on a wood fired evaporator, but we use a new smaller health tap to protect the health of the trees.